martincostello/github-automation/README.md

 git clone https://github.com/martincostello/github-automation
 cd ../github-automation

-# Run rebaser interactively.
+# Run Rebaser interactively via the helper script.
-dotnet run --project ./src/Rebaser/Rebaser.csproj -- $repositoryPath $defaultBranch --interactive
+./rebase.ps1 $repositoryPath $defaultBranch

 # Rebaser will open Visual Studio Code for each file that needs a merge
 # conflict to be resolved.
 Once you have resolved the conflicts, save the